chazomaticus/redmine2bugzilla/README.md

   some text describing where the bug came from.
 This is wrong for Redmine.
 Oh well.
 (It looks like in more modern versions of Bugzilla, the `importxml.pl` script accepts a `--bug_page` argument that can fix this.)
-* `maintainer` and `exporter` should be set to the email addresses for the maintainer of the bug database being exported and your email address, respectively.  `importxml.pl` can send these addresses a summary of the import process.
-It won't import without these attributes set.
+* `maintainer` should be set to an email addresses of an administrator of the exported bug database.  `importxml.pl` can send this address a summary of the import process, and won't import without it set.
+* `exporter` should be set to a valid user in the destination Bugzilla.
+  `importxml.pl` can also send this address a summary of the import process, and again won't import without it set and valid.

 `bug` tag children:
 * `bug_id` should be set to the id of the bug being exported, whatever it is.